azureknight7604/snake_arm9/README.md

 1. This whole project was based on this information.
 [Exploting DS save games](https://cturt.github.io/DS-exploit-finding.html)

-2. Programming for the Nintendo DS in ARM assembly language [ARM programming for the Nintendo DS](https://www.chibialiens.com/arm/nds.php)
+2. Programming for the Nintendo DS in ARM assembly language.
+[ARM programming for the Nintendo DS](https://www.chibialiens.com/arm/nds.php)

 3. 8x8 Font used.